 Choosing more slimline furniture will is one of the easiest ways to make a small space feel bigger.
 When it comes to sofas, you’ll still have as much seating area on a slimmer couch than you would on a huge one that is mostly cushioned, so your comfort won’t be affected.

-Mirrors.
 Mirrors are magical when it comes to creating the illusion of space in a room.
 Since mirrors reflect light, they can open up a space by reflecting that light back into it.
 It’s not just the light they reflect either; if you place a mirror strategically so that it also reflects the outside view, you will automatically feel as though there is more space than there really is.
 (See Yarbough Design for some of the most beautiful mirrors!)

 Rugs pose a similar problem.
 They instantly make a room look smaller because they are covering a space that could be used to at least give the illusion of a larger room.
 If you do have to have a rug, it’s best to have one that is plain in color rather than patterned, and a light color if possible.
 If you are worried that these additions are starting to cost more than you thought, or you feel you cannot afford the expense immediately, you can always consider sorting a loan or credit card to help you out and pay it back over a specific length of time, you can have the furniture you want and stick to budget at the same time.
 You can read more here about this option.